 The Copyright Office’s new online agent registration system for the DMCA is humming along nicely.
 Unfortunately, we see instances where businesses register with the new system, but fail to comply with the new regulations and rules issued by the Copyright Office.
 With this in mind, make sure you understand and comply with the following three requirements and contact us if you need a DMCA agent.

 1. What information must be made available on a service provider’s website and provided to the Copyright Office to designate an agent?

 A service provider is required to supply its full legal name, physical street address (not a post office box), any alternate names used by the service provider, and the name, organization, physical mail address (street address or post office box), telephone number, and email address of its designated agent.

 Our View: One of the most significant errors we see businesses make.
 This “physical address” requirement is a change from the old rule, so make sure you comply.
 If a lawyer challenges your compliance with the DMCA, this is an area they will be looking at since it is well known that many businesses small and large have not taken this step.
-If you are worried about listing your address so publicly, hire an agent such as ourselves and petition the Copyright Office for the right to use a PO Box as described below.
+If you are worried about listing your address so publicly, hire a DMCA agent such as ourselves and petition the Copyright Office for the right to use a PO Box as described below.
 By taking both steps, you should be able to hide your name, address, phone number, and email address.

 2. Are there any circumstances under which I can provide a P.O.
 Box for the service provider’s address?